-Because the GhostPillow stays fluffed up all night long, it is more comfortable to sleep on especially if you have neck pain.
-It also has a washable, cooling cover and the pillow is designed to promote good air flow which keeps you cool while you sleep.
+Because the GhostPillow stays fluffed up all night long, it is more comfortable to sleep on, especially if you have neck pain.
+It also has a washable, cooling cover, and the pillow is designed to promote good airflow, keeping you cool while sleeping.

 How Can The Right Pillow Help Prevent Neck Pain?

-Before you even think about shopping for a neck support pillow for your loved one, it is important that you know about the different types of pillow you may find in the market…
+Before you even think about shopping for a neck support pillow for your loved one, it is important that you know about the different types of pillows you may find in the market…

 Common Types of Pillows